 Temporary Documents - Temporary documents are transitory and not records or working documents.
 Examples include drafts, reference materials, and routine correspondence.

-OBFS Responsibilities
+CFO Responsibilities

-OBFS retains cash handling records for the current fiscal year and 5 previous fiscal years, including records such as sales tax reports, including sales to customers in other states.
+CFO retains cash handling records for the current fiscal year and 5 previous fiscal years, including records such as sales tax reports, including sales to customers in other states.

 Unit Responsibilities